miracuse/miracuse.github.io/kits_and_class_mechanics.md

 ### <span style="color:#d28445">Soldier</span>

-Soldiers have a number of Fortune Points equal to their **<span style="color:#d28445">Bravery</span>**.
+Soldiers have a number of **Fortune Points** equal to their **<span style="color:#d28445">Bravery</span>**.
 Fortune Points can be used to reroll any action the Soldier takes.

 * Fortune Points can only be used once per roll
 * Fortune Points recover after resting to a maximum of the Soldier's Bravery
-* Several Soldier Kits augment Fortune Points by offering more methods to acquire points besides rest
+* Several Soldier Kits offer ways to attain more Fortune Points

 ### <span style="color:#953553">Mage</span>

 Mages can combine their Kits to produce stronger and more complex effects.

-The user chooses two spirits, describes an effect they want to achieve, and rolls **<span style="color:#953553">Aura</span>** to see how well it goes.
-Using Kits in this fashion is called spellcasting, and requires the user to mark one Mental Health box.
+The player chooses two spirits, describes an effect they want to achieve, and rolls **<span style="color:#953553">Aura</span>** to see how well it goes.
+Using Kits in this fashion is called spellcasting, and requires the caster to mark one Mental Health box.

 | Spell           | Description                                                                                           |
 | --------------- | ----------------------------------------------------------------------------------------------------- |